Secure Communications with OpenVPN on CentOS 6

-Before installing OpenVPN, we assume that you have followed our getting started guide.
+Before installing OpenVPN, we assume that you have followed our Setting Up and Securing a Compute Instance.
 If you’re new to Linux server administration you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.
 If you’re concerned about securing and “hardening” the system on your Linode, you might be interested in our security basics article as well.

 The packages required to install OpenVPN and it’s dependencies are not available in the standard CentOS repositories.
 As a result, in order to install OpenVPN, we must install the “ EPEL” system.
 EPEL, or “Extra Packages for Enterprise Linux,” is a product of the Fedora Project that attempts to provide Enterprise-grade software that’s more current than what is typically available in the CentOS repositories.
 Enable EPEL with the following command:

 rpm -Uvh http://download.fedoraproject.org/pub/epel/6/i386/epel-release-6-8.noarch.rpm